 If your wireless network adapter doesn’t appear among the list, or if the adapter is not working as expected, don’t worry!
 Try the next fix, below.

-Fix 2: Run the network troubleshooter
+Fix 2: Add the network adapter manually

 Fix 3: Update the driver for your wireless network adapter